 It's probably time to retire (and refresh) these five clothing items.

-Now that summer is fast approaching, you’re probably reevaluating your wardrobe—deciding which pieces still work, and which are getting kicked to the back of your closet till next year.
+Now that it's officially fall, you’re probably reevaluating your wardrobe—deciding which pieces still work, and which are getting kicked to the back of your closet till next year.

 But it’s also a good time to take inventory of the items you need to let go of and throw away—because they’re worn in, stretched out, or so close to being destroyed, they actually pose a threat to your health.
 To help you decide which basics should be trashed and replaced, check out our expert guide below.